Resilience - the ultimate sales performance turbocharger.

 - Help each sales team member develop vivid goals and a strong sense of purpose.

-- Develop resilience skills for each sales team memb and resilience skills is essential. by maximizing job match (sales personality), helping salespeople develop vivid goals / strong sense of purpose, develope resilience skills AND have experienced early life hardship(s).
+- Develop resilience skills for each sales team memo and resilience skills is essential. by maximizing job match (sales personality), helping salespeople develop vivid goals / strong sense of purpose, develop resilience skills AND have experienced early life hardship(s).